7 Habits You Need to Start Today

 Would make any world less cold.

-Would place grace above hate.
+Place grace above hate.

-Would be the change.
+And be the change.